About the course

 Our School Direct programmes are so successful because they immerse you into life in a Primary or Special School.
 This is a full time course where you will become part of the staff team, observing, supporting and team teaching alongside highly skilled practitioners.
 You experience first-hand the wider professional responsibilities of a teacher as you become involved in after school clubs, CPD events and a range of whole school events.
 Students will spend 3 days per week in their host schools when not on placement.

-Alongside this you will receive 1 day per week of high quality training around pedagogy and practice delivered by practicing teachers.
+Alongside this you will receive 2 day per week of high quality training around pedagogy and practice delivered by experienced teachers and University tutors.

 Opportunities for trainees to work or study collaboratively will be a focus of our training programme.
-Our programme also provides opportunities to attend relevant conferences and CPD events as well as team building activities across the year.
+We also provide opportunities to attend relevant conferences and CPD events as well as team building activities across the year.

-Students will be allocated to a host school for the year and will then complete assessed placements in different mainstream schools.
+Students are allocated to a host school for the year and will then complete assessed placements in different mainstream schools.
 Students will have a mentor in their host school and also when on placement.
 Further support is also available through the University Partnership Lead and the Programme Partnership Lead.

 Blackpool Teaching School Alliance works in conjunction with the University of Cumbria to select suitable candidates to take through to our interview process.
 This will include initial safeguarding checks and whether candidates meet minimum entry requirements.

 If selected for interview you will be invited to attend for an interview at one of the School Direct Alliance schools.
-The interview will consist of a written element, a mini teach and a formal interview.
+The interview will consist of an academic task, a 20 minute mini teach and a formal interview.

 How school placements work